 - Be Special Together.
 “Together” is the watchword for dealing with news of violence or death.
 “What can we do together, as a family, to bring change?” is a healing, empowering question.
 Ask your children for their ideas.
 Offer a few of your own suggestions.

-- Demonstrate caring. all together, helps everyone in the family.
+- Demonstrate caring, all together, bonds you closely as a family.
 Respect and employ your child’s ideas, and the power of your caring.

 As parents, we know that it takes a great amount of person-to-person love, work, and commitment to keep even a small group of people working cooperatively together.